Robust Trust: Main Results

-Roughly, $R(\tau)$ captures the richness of the adviser's information: adviser's posteriors are located in an $(R(\tau)-1)$-dimensional subspace of the $(N-1)$-dimensional belief simplex $\Delta(\Omega)$.
+Roughly, $R(\tau)$ captures the richness of the adviser's information: the adviser's beliefs are located in an $(R(\tau)-1)$-dimensional subspace of the $(N-1)$-dimensional belief simplex $\Delta(\Omega)$.
 For any $\tau$, $R(\tau)\leq \min\{K,N\}$.
 The rank weakly decreases when the adviser's information is garbled.
 In what follows, we assume that the adviser has some information, $K\geq 2$, so $R(\tau)\geq 2$.

-\begin{theorem}[Minimal Viable Alignment] The agent strictly benefits from the presence of the adviser, $V>0$, in some decision problem (equivalently, in any decision problem with strictly convex $U$) if and only if $\al>\MVA(\tau)$.
+\begin{theorem}[Minimal Viable Alignment] The agent strictly benefits from the presence of the adviser, $\Delta V>0$, in some decision problem (equivalently, in any decision problem with strictly convex $U$) if and only if $\al>\MVA(\tau)$.
 For any $\tau$, $\MVA(\tau)\in[1/N,1/2]$.
 Moreover, for any $\al\in[1/N,1/2]$, there exists $\tau$ such that $\MVA(\tau)=\al$.
 If $R(\tau)=K$, then $\MVA(\tau)=1/K$.

 \end{theorem}

 \begin{proof} See Appendix \ref{proof_thm:viable}. \end{proof} The proof of \autoref{thm:viable} shows that, for any given $\tau$, $\MVA(\tau)$ can be computed as the solution to a finite-dimensional linear program.
 We establish bounds on this solution and then show that these bounds are tight by explicitly constructing adviser information structures that attain every $\MVA$ within the admissible range.
 In fact, the proof yields the stronger statement that, for any $\tau$, $\MVA(\tau)\in\big[1/R(\tau),1/2\big]$.